Advertisement

 Additional Notes

-The Family Self-Sufficiency (FSS) program is a voluntary program for current Housing Choice Voucher recipients in Chatham County, aimed at helping them achieve economic independence.
-To apply, contact the Chatham County Housing Authority directly at (919) 542-8024.
+The Family Self-Sufficiency (FSS) Program is open indefinitely for current Housing Choice Voucher recipients in Chatham County.
+This voluntary program helps participants achieve economic independence through personalized case management, supportive services, and an escrow savings account.
+To apply, contact the Chatham County Housing Authority directly at (919) 742-1236.

 Other Programs

-Only income eligible families whose head of household, spouse, or co-head is non-elderly (under age 62) and disabled may receive a NED voucher; families with only a minor child with a disability are not eligible, and applicants are selected from the Public Housing Agency's HCV waiting list.
+Eligibility is for income-eligible families where the head, spouse, or co-head is non-elderly (under 62) and disabled; families with only a minor child with a disability are not eligible, and applicants are selected from the HCV waiting list.

-These vouchers assist non-elderly (under 62) disabled families in finding affordable private housing, with applicants selected from the HCV waiting list.
+Vouchers for non-elderly (under age 62) disabled families.
+Applicants are selected from the HCV waiting list.

 Non-Elderly Disabled (NED) Housing Choice Vouchers are offered by CCHA for non-elderly disabled families, with applicants selected from the agency's HCV waiting list.
 The HCV waiting list is currently closed.
 Only income-eligible families where the head of household, spouse, or co-head is non-elderly (under 62) and disabled are eligible.